PerfectGym/developer/content/api/users/usercreditcard.md

     POST Users/CreditCard

-Request assigns a credit card to existing club user.
+Request assigns a credit card to existing club user and selects it as current payment method.

 ### Parameters